AurBrun/TRUEFAD/README.md

 ## Next updates ...
 - TRUEFAD cells kill border will be optional: After segmentation, all myotubes currently touching the border are removed from the analysis, thus a bias might be introduced by removing "big myotubes"
+- Give a list of system specifications that have been tested and what parameters are recommended for this